proffapt/koss-interview-nixos/notes.md

 		You may have noticed that the dependency specification github:NixOS/nixpkgs/nixos-20.03 is imprecise: it says that we want to use the nixos-20.03 branch of
 		Nixpkgs, but doesn’t say which Git revision.
 This seems bad for reproducibility.
 However, when we ran nix build, Nix automatically generated a lock file that precisely states which revision of nixpkgs to use
+	- Hermatic evaluation

+	-
+		Any subsequent build of this flake will use the version of nixpkgs recorded in the lock file.
+		If you add new inputs to flake.nix, when you run any command such as nix build, Nix will automatically add corresponding locks to flake.lock.
+However, it won’t replace existing locks.
+		If you want to update a locked input to the latest version, you need to ask for it: